oslabs-beta/canopy/README.md

 ## Contribute

 Canopy is an open-source product, developed under the auspices of the [Open Source Labs](https://github.com/open-source-labs) tech accelerator.
-The core Canopy team comprises: [Aaron Mazel-Gee](https://github.com/aaron1729), [Jenna Moon](https://github.com/unbiya), [Justin Paige](https://github.com/jhpaige), and [Vance McGrady](https://github.com/VanceMcGrady).
+The core Canopy team comprises [Aaron Mazel-Gee](https://github.com/aaron1729), [Jenna Moon](https://github.com/unbiya), [Justin Paige](https://github.com/jhpaige), and [Vance McGrady](https://github.com/VanceMcGrady).

 We welcome contributions of all kinds from the Svelte community: comments, questions, suggestions, bug reports, feature requests &mdash; and of course, additions to the codebase.
 Please feel free to contact us [here](mailto:canopy.for.svelte@gmail.com); we'd love to hear from you!